 Unlike other breeds of cat, Siamese never gets past medium size.
 Siamese cats are able to grow up to 12 – 15 inches in height.

 Siamese cats are usually friendly, people oriented and fun-loving creatures.
 Once they form a bond with you, they’ll never let you out of their sight.
-It’s normal to see a Siamese follow her human parent around the house.
+It’s normal to see this breed follow her human parent around the house.
 These are sociable cats as they have no problem living with children, other cats and even dogs if they are socialized from a young age.

-Whatever you do, never leave a Siamese alone for too long.
-These breed of cats are most suited for households where someone is always present at home.
-In the case where you live alone, you can always hire a pet sitter or ask a friend to care and keep your Siamese company while you’re away.
+Whatever you do, never leave this breed alone for too long.
+These type of kitty cats are most suited for households where someone is always present at home.
+In the case where you live alone, you can always hire a pet sitter or ask a friend to care and keep your feline friend company while you’re away.

 This might sound strange to you, but Siamese cats are great conversationalists.
 If you ever feel bored, you can strike up a conversation with one and have them talk back to you in their amplified cat voice.